 - Community space and “social enterprise” space for the training and employment of homeless and formerly homeless persons.

 - “Texas-Donut Style” architecture in which all residential units share a wall with a parking tower.

 - Largest remaining parcel of open space in Venice.

-- 2.65 acres, one block off of Venice Beach on Grand Canal, encompassing Short Line Bridge in the Venice Canals Historic District.
+- 2.65 acres, one block off of Venice Beach, situated on either side of Grand Canal, encompassing the 100-year-old historic Short Line Bridge, in the Venice Canals Historic District.

 - FEMA Special Flood Hazard Area, with projected flooding 8 feet above sea level.

 - Tsunami inundation zone.

 - High water table creating building and safety challenges.